Lymantria dispar multicapsid nuclear polyhedrosis virus: Birds

 In many tests across various species, birds have shown no toxicity or mortality to LdMNPV.
 Two oral studies, one on mallard ducks and the other on black-capped chickadees and house sparrows, had no adverse effects.
 Two field test studies found no significant difference on songbirds and caged quail populations at one to two months after application.

 Insects

 Studies performed on 46 species of non-target Lepidoptera species, adult Cyrtophleba coquilletti flies and Megachile rotundata bees found no infection, or significant mortality versus controls.
 Additional studies on honeybees found no detrimental effects.
 Studies on 17 genera and 31 species of ants were found not to be adversely affected by treatment with Gypchek.

 Aquatic invertebrates

 Tests on Daphnia, backswimmers, midges and water boatmen found no significant effects on survival.
-Another test found that the mortality rate for Daphnia fed spongy moth larvae in virus treated water was similar to those in virus free water, 2.2% versus 3.1%.
+Another test found that the mortality rate for Daphnia fed gypsy moth larvae in virus treated water was similar to those in virus free water, 2.2% versus 3.1%.